-The Graham School of Management offers a Bachelor of Business Administration Fast-Track degree, which is a transfer degree program.
-This accelerated program was designed with the adult student in mind.
-Students will be able to complete this degree in significantly less time than the traditional calendar.
+The Graham School of Management offers a Bachelor of Business Administration Fast-Track degree.
 The program assumes students will have already completed an associate degree or its equivalent.
 Students participating in this program must meet the same program requirements and adhere to the same policy requirements listed for Graham School of Management students.